temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 All of the application components are there, but aren't running.
 Time to build a gateway to interact with the app!

-## Build the gateway
+## Build the web server

-The gateway allows the user to communicate with the Temporal Application.
+The web server allows the user to communicate with the Temporal Application.
 It also serves as the entry point for starting the Workflow Execution.

 There are several handlers that make the Subscription possible.
 These handlers allow us to subscribe, unsubscribe, and get details about the Workflow.